-The so-called retail apocalypse 2017 has become so ingrained in the U.S markets, that now the fear-evoking term has found its own space in the Wikipedia entry.
+The so-called still continuing retail apocalypse has become so ingrained in the U.S markets, that now the fear-evoking term has found its own space in the Wikipedia entry.

-However, many have criticized this type of doomsday description, blaming media for exaggerating the trouble, as U.S retailers also announced more than 3,000 store openings in the first quarter of FY 2017.
+However, many have criticized this type of doomsday description, as U.S retailers also announced more than 3,000 store openings in the first quarter of FY 2018.

-However, retailer chains have also said that 6,800 retail brick and mortar establishments would close this year, in spite of believed we have stepped on a time when there is sky-high consumer confidence and unemployment is historically low as the U.S economy is keeping on growing, and so normally, it has all the ingredients needed for a retail boom.
+Since we have stepped on a time when there is sky-high consumer confidence and unemployment is historically low as the U.S economy is keeping on growing, so normally stating, USA has all the right ingredients needed for a retail boom.

 According to a report by Frost & Sullivan’s Stratecast, in the wake of retail apocalypse 2017, it has been projected that E-commerce will account for nearly 18% of the total retail market in the U.S by 2025.